andresvourakis/data-scientist-handbook/README.md

 ### Data & Analytics
 - [Data School](https://www.youtube.com/@dataschool/videos): Practical data science tutorials and tips, perfect for beginners and those looking to refine their skills.
 - [freeCodeCamp.org](https://www.youtube.com/@freecodecamp/videos): Comprehensive tutorials on programming and data science, ideal for self-learners and career switchers.
-- <a href="https://www.youtube.com/@freecodecamp/videos" target="_blank">freeCodeCamp.org</a>: Comprehensive tutorials on programming and data science, ideal for self-learners and career switchers.

 ### AI & Machine Learning
 - [Two Minute Papers](https://www.youtube.com/@TwoMinutePapers): Quick and engaging summaries of the latest AI research, making complex topics accessible.
 - [Sentdex](https://www.youtube.com/@sentdex): In-depth Python programming and machine learning tutorials, suitable for all skill levels.
 - [Boris Meinardus](https://www.youtube.com/@borismeinardus): Tutorials and insights on AI and data science projects, with a focus on practical applications.

-## Blogs & Newsletters
+## Blogs
-- [Towards Data Science](https://towardsdatascience.com/): A Medium publication that publishes well-written, informative articles on various data science topics.
+- [Towards Data Science (Blog)](https://towardsdatascience.com/): A Medium publication that publishes well-written, informative articles on various data science topics.
-- [freeCodeCamp.org](https://www.freecodecamp.org/news/tag/data-science/): Articles and tutorials covering a wide range of data science concepts, from basic to advanced.
+- [freeCodeCamp.org (Blog)](https://www.freecodecamp.org/news/tag/data-science/): Articles and tutorials covering a wide range of data science concepts, from basic to advanced.

+## Newsletters
+- [TLDR AI (Newsletter)](https://tldr.tech/ai): A daily newsletter that covers the latest developments in AI, providing concise and insightful updates.
+- [Data Elixir (Newsletter)](https://dataelixir.com/): A weekly newsletter that curates the best data science news, resources, and tutorials from around the web.
+- [Data Science Weekly (Newsletter)](https://substack.com/@datascienceweekly): A newsletter that provides a weekly roundup of data science news, articles, and tutorials.

 ## Podcasts
 - [The TWIML AI Podcast](https://open.spotify.com/show/2sp5EL7s7EqxttxwwoJ3i7): In-depth interviews with AI and machine learning experts, covering cutting-edge topics and industry trends.
-- [Data Science (Reddit)](https://www.reddit.com/r/datascience/): Community-driven discussions and insights on data science, featuring a variety of topics and guest speakers.
+- [Data Skeptic](https://dataskeptic.com/podcast): A podcast featuring interviews and discussions on data science, machine learning, and artificial intelligence.

 ## Books
 - [Practical Statistics for Data Scientists](https://amzn.to/49D9o3Q): A comprehensive guide to statistical methods and their application in data science.
+- [Python Data Science Handbook](https://amzn.to/3y8KpFb): Essential tools and techniques for data science using Python.

+## Courses
+- [Coursera: Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science): A series of courses covering data science fundamentals, offered by Johns Hopkins University.
+- [Udacity: Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025): A program that covers a broad range of data science topics, from data wrangling to machine learning.
-- [Free Code Camp](https://www.freecodecamp.org/news/learn-data-science-with-free-online-courses/): A curated list of free online courses for learning data science, suitable for beginners and intermediate learners.
+- [edX: Data Science MicroMasters](https://www.edx.org/micromasters/mitx-statistics-and-data-science): A series of graduate-level courses designed to provide deep learning in data science.

 # 💼 Breaking into the Job Market